a2stuff/a2d/CodingStyle.md

 ## Formatting

-* Tabs, not spaces
+* Spaces, not tabs
-* Tab stops are 8 characters (Emacs asm-mode default)
+* "Tab" stops for alignment are 8 characters (Emacs asm-mode default)
 * `res/asmfmt.pl` can be used for formatting
+* No trailing whitespace

 ## Assembly